r-spatial/RQGIS/README.md

 <img src="figures/rewrite_algexecutor.PNG", width="80%" height="80%" style="display: block; margin: auto;" />

-The QGIS core team fixed this bug, and starting with QGIS 2.18.2 this manual adjustment is no longer necessary [post](http://gis.stackexchange.com/questions/204321/qgis-2-16-processing-runalg-fails-when-run-outside-of-qgis-in-a-custom-applicat).
-Hence, we would recommend strongly to either use the QGIS LTR or QGIS &gt;= 2.18.2.
+The QGIS core team fixed this bug, and starting with QGIS 2.18.2 this manual adjustment is no longer necessary (see also this [post](http://gis.stackexchange.com/questions/204321/qgis-2-16-processing-runalg-fails-when-run-outside-of-qgis-in-a-custom-applicat)).
+However, we would strongly recommend to either use the QGIS LTR (2.14) or QGIS &gt;= 2.18.2.